kyawswar87/about-me/README.md

 ## 🔄 How It Works

-1. **Application Startup**: The `DemoRunner` automatically ingests the PDF document into the vector database
+1. **Application Startup**: The `PdfIngestionRunner` automatically ingests the PDF document into the vector database
 2. **PDF Processing**: The `PdfReader` component reads the PDF and creates embeddings
 3. **Vector Storage**: Documents are stored in PostgreSQL with pgvector extension
 4. **Query Processing**: When a question is asked: